-\Saraswathi Gopal, K., Naveen Kumar.B and HarshaVardhan, B.G.
+Saraswathi Gopal, K., HarshaVardhan, B.G. and Naveen Kumar.B

-Meenakshi Ammal Dental College and Hospital, Chennai, India
+Meenakshi Ammal Dental College and Hospital, India

-ARTICLE INFO ABSTRACT Article History: Received 10 th January, 2017 Received in revised form 17 th February, 2017 Accepted 13 th March, 2017 Published online 30 th April, 2017 Introduction: Scientific Advancements come as a boon to mankind.
+ARTICLE INFO ABSTRACT Article History: Received 16 th February, 2017 Received in revised form 24 th March, 2017 Accepted 16 th April, 2017 Published online 30 th May, 2017 Introduction: Scientific Advancements come as a boon to mankind.
 Mishaps bring doom.
 In mass disasters such as aircraft crashes or bomb blasts where there is gross mutilation of bodies, there has always been a search for the ideal clue which can help in individual identification.
 There is a demand that the remains be high temperature resistant and can directly point out to the individual without too much hassles.
-This retrospective study investigates one such valuable evidence- Implants Aim: To retrospectively correlate Radiographic images of implants with their shapes and designs in Key words: catalogues, and Identify Implant Brand with which Person identification can be deciphered from the implant database Back tracking, Forensics, Valuable Identification, Individual Advanced Radiology.
-Method: 40 implant images will be correlated on basis of implant shapes, size and designs with the implant catalogue/ Library tool, and the implant brand will be recognized.
+This retrospective study investigates one such valuable evidence- Implants Aim: To retrospectively correlate Radiographic images of implants with their shapes and designs in Key words: catalogues, and Identify Implant Brand with which Person identification can be deciphered from the implant database Scientific Advancements, Individual identification, Retrospective Method: 40 implant images will be correlated on basis of implant shapes, size and designs with the implant catalogue/ Library tool, and the implant brand will be recognized.
 Result: Out of 40 implant images assessed, a positive correlation was seen in 33 cases.
 The study found that dental implants could be radio graphically differentiated by company type.
-Copyright©2017, Saraswathi Gopal et al., This is an open access article distributed under the Creative Commons Attribution License, which permits unrestricted